-- Patient's age and life expectancy - · Comorbidities (e.g., cardiac, pulmonary, or renal insufficiency prior to surgery, morbid obesity) - Patient's suitability for open surgical repair - The risk of thoracic lesion rupture compared to the risk of treatment with the Zenith Alpha Thoracic Endovascular Graft - Ability to tolerate general, regional, or local anesthesia - Ability and willingness to undergo and comply with the required follow-up - Iliofemoral access vessel size and anatomy (thrombus, calcification and/ or tortuosity) should be compatible with vascular access techniques and accessories of the delivery profile of a 16 French (6 mm OD) to 20 French (7.7 mm OD) vascular introducer sheath - Vascular anatomy suitable for endovascular repair, including: radius of curvature greater than or equal to 20 mm along the entire length of aorta intended to be treated. - Nonaneurysmal aortic segments (fixation sites) proximal and distal to the thoracic lesion: - with a length of at least 20 mm, - with a diameter measured outer-wall-to-outer-wall of no greater than 42 mm and no less than 15 mm, and with localized angulations less than 45 degrees - The final treatment decision is at the discretion of the physician and patient.
+- Patient's age and life expectancy - Comorbidities (e.g., cardiac, pulmonary, or renal insufficiency prior to surgery, morbid obesity) - Patient's suitability for open surgical repair - The risk of thoracic aneurysm or ulcer rupture compared to the risk of treatment with the Zenith Alpha Thoracic Endovascular Graft - Ability to tolerate general, regional, or local anesthesia - Ability and willingness to undergo and comply with the required follow-up - Iliofemoral access vessel size and anatomy (thrombus, calcification and/ or tortuosity) should be compatible with vascular access techniques and accessories of the delivery profile of a 16 French (6 mm OD) to 20 French (7.7 mm OD) vascular introducer sheath Vascular anatomy suitable for endovascular repair, including: - Vascular anatomy suitable for endovascular repair, including: radius of curvature greater than or equal to 20 mm along the entire length of aorta intended to be treated. - Nonaneurysmal aortic segments (fixation sites) proximal and distal to the thoracic aneurysm or ulcer: - with a length of at least 20 mm, - with a diameter measured outer-wall-to-outer-wall of no greater than 42 mm and no less than 20 mm, and with localized angulations less than 45 degrees - The final treatment decision is at the discretion of the physician and patient.